 Furthermore, 10% of the total hours required per recertification period must be in the subject areas of Accounting and/or Auditing.

 Credit Limitations and Calculation

-Up to 50% of the maximum required hours can be obtained each recertification period by formal instruction or presentation of accounting and/or auditing-related material.
-However, instruction of a college course is not accepted if the licensee is a college instructor who teaches courses on a daily basis.
+CPAs can obtain up to 50% of the required recertification credit through formal instruction or presentation.
+This material must cover accounting and/or auditing-related topics.
+However, college instruction is not acceptable if the licensee is an instructor who teaches courses on a daily basis.
 For this method, credit is equal to presentation plus preparation.
-Preparation is limited to two times the length of presentation.
-Repeat instruction of the same course is not accepted within the same recertification period.
+But preparation credit may not exceed twice the length of presentation.
+Furthermore, repeat instruction of the same course is not accepted within the same renewal period.

-It is possible for CPAs to earn up to 15 CPE hours per semester hour of a college or university course, or for quarter courses, 10 CPE hours.
-However, the licensee must have obtained a university or college grade of “C” or above for this credit to be accepted by the Board.
+It is also possible for CPAs to earn up to 15 CPE hours per semester hour through a university course.
+Alternative, if taking a quarter courses, 10 CPE hours.
+However, the licensee must obtain a grade of “C” or above for the Board to accept the credit.

-Meetings in the following categories will not count for CPE credit as dictated by the Indiana Board: meetings conducted during eating periods, business meetings for the election of directors or officers, treasurer’s reports or committee reports, committee work with local, state and national professional organizations, and firm staff meetings which are oriented toward administrative and housekeeping matters.
+Meetings in the certain categories will not count for CPE credit as dictated by the Indiana Board.
+These include meetings conducted during eating periods, business meetings for the election of directors or officers, treasurer’s reports or committee reports, committee work with local, state and national professional organizations, and also firm staff meetings oriented toward administrative and housekeeping matters.

-Self-study credits are accepted by the Board but can only account for 50% of the total hours requirement for the recertification period.
+The Indiana Board accepts Self-study credits.
+But they may only account for 50% of the total hours requirement for the recertification period.

 CPE credits can be obtained in half-hour increments after the first full hour has been obtained.